Mauricio Freitas asks Are we seeing the death of Windows RT? It’s a fair question.

 Today RT, tomorrow all Windows?

 RT is a metaphor for everything that’s wrong with Microsoft.
-The problem goes back a decade, but really came to the fore when Apple launched its first iPhone in 2007.
+The problem goes back a decade, but came to the fore when Apple launched its first iPhone in 2007.

 Although Microsoft’s complacency before the iPhone wasn’t good, it was understandable.